hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

 ### Single Tenant without apikey authentication

-Disable APIKey authentication and use the Default Wallet for all interactions with the Cloud Agent over the REST API and DIDComm
+Disable API key authentication and use the Default Wallet for all interactions with the Cloud Agent over the REST API and DIDComm

 | Environment Variable | Value |